Fluffy Oat Flour Pancakes

 pancakes cooking in a frying pan before and after flipping

 Serve with whatever you like on your pancakes!
-I love the creamy orange syrup from this ricotta pancake recipe 🙂
+I love this creamy orange syrup 🙂

 A stack of oat flour pancakes with raspberries and syrup with a wedge cut out and stuck on a fork